bhuga/quantity/README.md

 This is by no means the first unit conversion/quantity library for Ruby, but none of the existing ones scratched my itch just right.
 My goal is that this will be the last one I (and you) need.
-The abstractions go all the way down, and any concievable conversion or munging functionality should be buildable on top of this.
+The abstractions go all the way down, and any conceivable conversion or munging functionality should be buildable on top of this.

 Inspiration comes from: